MarvellEmbeddedProcessors/dao/doc/guides/prog_guide/liquid_crypto_lib.rst

 	All cipher and AEAD-related fields (``cipher_offset``, ``cipher_len``, ``cipher_iv``, and
 	``aad``) are ignored for authentication-only operations.

+	For KMAC operations (KMAC-128 and KMAC-256), which are supported in XOF=False mode, additional parameters are required and must be provided through the ``kmac_params`` field:

+	- ``custom_string``: A pointer to an optional customization string.
+This string enables domain separation, allowing different applications to derive independent MAC values even when using the same key.
+	- ``custom_string_len``: The length of the customization string in bytes.
+This field specifies how many bytes of the customization string should be used in the MAC computation.
+	- ``output_len``: The desired output length of the MAC in bytes.

+	For cSHAKE operations (cSHAKE-128 and cSHAKE-256), which are supported in XOF=True mode, additional parameters are required and must be provided through the ``cshake_params`` field:

+	- ``custom_string``: A pointer to an optional customization string.
+This string provides domain separation, allowing applications to create distinct hash function instances for different contexts.
+	- ``custom_string_len``: The length of the customization string in bytes.
+This field indicates how many bytes of the customization string should be processed as part of the cSHAKE operation.
+	- ``function_name``: A pointer to an optional function name string.
+This string identifies the specific application or use case for which cSHAKE is being used, providing additional context and separation between different uses.
+	- ``function_name_len``: The length of the function name string in bytes.
+This field specifies how many bytes of the function name should be incorporated into the cSHAKE computation.
+	- ``output_len``: The desired output length in bytes.
+As an extendable-output function (XOF), cSHAKE can produce outputs of arbitrary length, making it suitable for applications requiring variable-length outputs.

 **Cipher and Auth Operations**:
 	The ``dao_lc_sym_op`` structure supports combined cipher and authentication operations, such as AES-CBC with SHA1-HMAC.
 These are often called "chained" operations,